Building a better metalcasting platform: A work in progress

 Building a new business model in the foundry industry is challenging under normal circumstances.
 But trying to do it during a global pandemic and a significant recession has been like walking on a high wire without a net.

 Whenever a business faces much change – whether it stems externally from marketplace factors or internally from strategic initiatives – it generates much chaos.
 So how do you come back from that?
-By building an agile and resilient culture as well as robust processes that also emphasize continuous improvement.
+By building an agile and resilient culture and robust processes that emphasize continuous improvement.

 Our people are the key